pisv/gethandly.wiki-playground/Step-Two.md

 space limit.
 This permits to put a constraint on the amount of memory consumed by the model.

-We don't need to use an LRU cache for Foo files' children (a `HashMap` is sufficient) because these elements always come and go together with their parent `FooFile` element.
+We don't need to use an LRU cache for child elements of Foo files (a `HashMap` is sufficient) because these elements always come and go together with their parent `FooFile` element.